Atenango del Río: Characteristics and land use

+Demography

 Ethnic groups

 According to the XII General Census of Population and Housing Census 2000 conducted by the National Institute of Statistics, Geography and Informatics (INEGI) the indigenous population of the town rise to 755 people, representing 8.87% from the total population of the municipality.
 Its main languages being Nahuatl and Tlapanec.

 The only tribe that has the municipality is Temalac, but in every community there are Indian families who have come from other towns looking for better ways of life.

 According to the results that I present the II Population and Housing in 2005, in the municipality live in a total of 571 people who speak an indigenous language.

-Demographic trends
+Trends

 According to XII conducted by the INEGI census the total population of the municipality in 2000 was 8.504 inhabitants, 4.046 men and 4.458 women, accounting for 47.2 percent and 52.8 percent respectively.
 The municipality's total population is 0.27% compared to the total state population.

 The intercensal growth rate 1995-2000 is -0.23%.
 The population density in the municipality is 21.32 inhabitants per square kilometer.